auth0/docs/articles/quickstart/native/react-native-vnext/interactive.md

 Authenticate the user by calling the `authorize` method provided by the `useAuth0` hook.
 This redirects the user to the Auth0 [Universal Login](https://auth0.com/docs/authenticate/login/auth0-universal-login) page for authentication, then back to your app.

-For confirmation that the user was logged in successfully, check that the `user` property provided by the hook is not `null`.
+To confirm the user successfully logged in, check that the `user` property provided by the hook is not `null`.

 ::::checkpoint
 :::checkpoint-default